NCERT Solutions for Class 12 Physics Chapter 6 – Free PDF Download

 Total resistance produced by the loop,

 The maximum emf induced in the coil is 0.603 V.

 Over a full cycle, the average emf induced in the coil is zero.

-Maximum current is given as:
+The maximum current is given as:

-Average power because of the joule heating:
+Average power because of the Joule heating:

-(b) Find the direction of the emf?
+(b) What is the direction of the emf?

-Wire’s Length, l = 10 m
+Wire’s length, l = 10 m

 Speed of the wire with which it is falling, v = 5.0 m/s